 Stay Ready to Show

-An open house is the best chance for your house to shine; take it seriously and commit to the staging tips your agent suggests.
+is the best chance for your house to shine; take it seriously and commit to the staging tips your agent suggests.
 Reduce the contents of closets and storage spaces to make them appear larger.
 Shampoo the carpets, simplify the décor, take out the trash, mow the lawn, and remove pets and litter boxes, valuables, and prescription medicine.

 Don’t forget odors.
 Mildew, pet smells, and food odors can repel prospective buyers from a good -looking house.
 Find and eliminate the sources and light a scented candle or bake cookies before an open house.